tomato-300yen/slides/lab/pba/pba-11.md

 - Supports 8 taint color (because we use 8 bits to contain color).
 - Contains one entry for every memory page.
-- Shadow memory is allocatd in page-sezed chunks.
+  - and is allocatd in page-sized chunks
 - Input and Output of STAB
   - input : some upper bits of virtual memory address
     - 16 bit if each page size is $2^{16}$B(= 64KB)